-It’s usually a good sign when a television series is renewed for a second season before the first episode of the show premieres.
-That certainly proved to be the case for the Netflix series The Witcher, reportedly the most popular streaming show in the world at one point, and the second-most popular series of 2019 on the industry-leading streamer (after Stranger Things).
+Netflix series The Witcher was renewed for a second season before the first season had even premiered, so it’s no surprise that it was reportedly the most popular streaming show in the world at one point (and the second-most popular series of 2019 on the industry-leading streamer after Stranger Things).

-We have some clues about when season 2 of The Witcher will premiere, so the question now becomes: What’s next for Geralt, Yennefer, and Ciri?
+We finally have some information about the debut of season 2 of The Witcher, including some of the first photos from the season, so what’s next for Geralt, Yennefer, and Ciri?
 Here’s everything we know about the second season of The Witcher so far.

 New cast members

-One of the most important additions to the cast of The Witcher was announced in late-February, with Killing Eve actor Kim Bodnia (below) cast as Vesemir.
+One of the most important additions to the cast of The Witcher was announced in late February 2020, with Killing Eve actor Kim Bodnia (below) cast as Vesemir.

 The Continent just got a little bigger.
 Here's the new cast of #TheWitcher Season 2: